 HMRC has a “naming and shaming” policy.
 They publish details of taxpayers who deliberately avoid paying taxes.

-Once your name is published, it’s hard to rebuild trust.
+Once your name is published, it’s difficult to rebuild trust.
 Avoiding deliberate non-compliance is the best approach.

 In serious cases, HMRC can bring criminal charges.
 If found guilty, penalties may include:

 Once found guilty in an HMRC investigation, you lose a lot more than just money.
-Your business, future career opportunities, and reputation are all affected during the process.
+The process affects your business, future career opportunities, and reputation.

-Your final penalty relies greatly on your conduct during the HMRC tax investigation.
+Your final penalty relies greatly on your conduct during the tax enquiry.
 The parameters include:

-Doing the opposite and ignoring the HMRC investigation can make your case worse.
-Be professional and honest and seek expert HMRC tax investigation help to get through the process.
+Neglecting to engage with the HMRC investigation may potentially complicate your case.
+Be professional and honest and seek expert HMRC investigation help to get through the process.

-Every taxpayer has the right to challenge HMRC Investigation decisions.
+Every taxpayer is entitled to challenge HMRC investigation decisions.
 Knowing the appeal process helps you dispute unfair findings.

 You can ask HMRC for an internal review if you disagree with a decision.
 A different officer, not involved in the original case, will reassess it.